mjcolbert/RipeFruit/README.md

 	2).
 Selenium Firefox Web Driver

 Selenium would be better to use HTMLUnitDriver headless browser if I could get it to work but I was receiving StackOverflow error etc as well as errors with the original HTMLUnit This was after realising I could not use JSoup due to the screen being made up of mostly javascript output.
+I also attempted using a new Java 8 only framework that I found with no success.
 Note the Firefox browser will open for each of the Web calls from Selenium but I minimise it and move it off screen as soon as I can.

 	3).
 Build and Dependency management with Maven